Aeonitis/Reverse-Engineer-Azel/01000011/ASSEMBLY.md

 [//]: # (<img src="https://i.imgur.com/1VVvIKP.png" width="400" height="180">)
 # Assembly
-Each time the SH2 accesses a global variable, a 32-bit absolute address must be loaded into a register (from a literal a 32-bit absolute address must be loaded into a register (from a literal pool).
+Each time the SH2 accesses a global variable, a 32-bit absolute address must be loaded into a register from a literal a 32-bit absolute address must be loaded into a register (from a literal pool).
 Only then can the memory location (variable) be accessed.

+> Note: Even though the SH-2 is the main CPU, be aware that the Saturn is an 8-processor monster e.g. the disk reading is handles by an SH-1.

 ## Instruction Set
 Below are the Classifications of CPU instructions which apply to both the Saturn's SH-2 & SH-DSP.